The Final Defense Process

 - Once all general questions have been addressed, any guests in attendance will be asked to adjourn.
 The Committee will then meet with the candidate in a private session.

-- Following the private session, the Chair will ask the candidate to leave the room while the Committee deliberates.
-Only the candidate is to return to the examining room for feedback from the Chair and Committee.
+- Following the private session, the Chair will ask the candidate to leave while the Committee deliberates.
+Only the candidate is to return for feedback from the Chair and Committee.

 Evaluation of the Final Defense